Money Management

 Create a Budget

 You cannot start paying off your debt until you know exactly where your money is going.
 That is why it is important for you to start with a budget.
 A budget doesn’t have to be anything fancy.
-You simply have to know how much money you have going in and coming.
-You can use an excel spreadsheet to budget.
+You simply have to know how much money you have going in and coming out.
+You can use an Excel spreadsheet to budget.
 You can also use Mint or another budgeting app.
+The CFPB’s budgeting tool is another free resource that walks you through tracking income and expenses step by step.

 Find a Strategy That Works for You

 There are different strategies for paying off debt.
 Some people like to start with the smallest debt first because paying off a smaller debt gives them the confidence to tackle a larger one.
-Paying your debts from largest to smallest is often referred to as the snowball method.
+Paying your debts from smallest to largest is often referred to as the debt snowball method, a term popularized by personal finance educator Dave Ramsey.
+Research published by the Harvard Business Review found that borrowers who focused on paying off individual accounts in full showed greater motivation and were more likely to eliminate their overall debt load.

 Opt for a Balance Transfer

 If you have a credit card, then you may want to get a balance transfer.
 This allows you to take the debt from one credit card and put it on another one.
 A balance transfer can help you save money and get out of debt more quickly by lowering your interest rates.
+Many issuers, including Chase and Citi, offer introductory 0% APR periods ranging from 12 to 21 months on balance transfer cards, according to NerdWallet’s balance transfer card analysis.
 However, this option is often only available for people who have good credit.
 You have to get approved for another credit card first, which often requires a minimum credit score.
+Most issuers look for a FICO Score of at least 670 to qualify for the best balance transfer offers, per Experian.

 Debt Consolidation